Muskegon Community College: Further developments

 Newly opened in January 2006, the Hendrik Meijer Library Information Technology Center offers students and the community communication capabilities, including wireless Internet access, library facilities/technologies and classrooms, and an Internet café.
 The 40000 sqft facility has three levels overlooking the woods and creek, and offers special services including interlibrary loan, photocopy machines, group study rooms, a quiet reading room, a workstation for visually impaired persons, and both group and individual orientations.

 In 2010 the Outdoor Learning Center, featuring a green roof, opened to the public.
 The Center contains many alternative energy demonstration technologies, serving as a laboratory for MCC students enrolled in a certificate program for Wind and Solar Alternative Energy technologies.

 Building upon its two decades of offering classes in Grand Haven, MCC opened its Ottawa County Center in 2012 inside the Grand Haven Community Center.

 In 2012, MCC and the Muskegon Area Intermediate School District (MAISD) launched the Early College of Muskegon County offering select high school students an intense five-year program leading to both a high school diploma and an associate degree.
 The concept was expanded and MCC offered Early College of Newaygo County, North Ottawa County Early College and South Ottawa Early College.

-In November 2013, Muskegon voters approved $24 million to support four MCC facilities expansion projects outlined as goals in the college's 2010-2015 Master Plan.
+In November 2013, Muskegon County voters approved $24 million to support four MCC facilities expansion projects outlined as goals in the college's 2010-2015 Master Plan.
+To provide additional support for the Plan, MCC raised in excess of $20 million from grants, gifts and private donations.

 In September 2014, MCC signed a purchase agreement with The Herald Publishing Co.
 LLC and the owners of the former Muskegon Chronicle building, to buy the building and an adjacent parking lot for a downtown campus.
 In December 2017, the Peter and Carolyn I. Sturrus Technology Center opened as the new home to MCC's Applied Technology programs in CAD, Electronics/Automation, Engineering, Machining, Metal Casting, Materials, and Welding, as well as to MCC's Experiential Learning Program.